When Plagiarized Solutions Send You Running For Cover

 3. The Pressure Of Obtaining Good Marks

 One of the most common reasons why students commit to plagiarize is the pressure to obtain good marks in their assignments.
 Most students are under pressure from their families or from their competitors to maintain a good score, which they at all cost cannot miss to get.
 Seeking information and ideas online and through other sources, enables them to get creative and innovative in their assignments.
 Thus, it seems like an easy option for them.
+Where students who take it as a challenge, search for effective guides for essay writing.

 4. Lack Of Interest In the Assignment/Subject